Teen Bible Study for Today: Grow Faith, Courage, and Friendship

 Start small, stay real, and trust God to meet you here

 Picture a living room after school: backpacks by the couch, a pizza box on the table, and a few verses ready to guide the night.
-Starting small helps everyone feel seen.
+Learning how to start a Bible study helps everyone feel seen.
 Two or three friends can read a short passage, share what stands out, and pray a sentence or two.
 Real stories matter—how a tough practice went, how a friendship feels complicated, or how anxiety shows up before a test.

 Use a simple rhythm: read, reflect, respond.
 Read the passage aloud.
 Reflect with two questions: What do we notice about God?
 What might God be saying to us?
 Respond with one step for the week—something tiny and concrete, like sending an encouragement text or pausing to pray before class.
 Over time, these steps build spiritual muscles the way daily practice builds a team.